AWegnerGitHub/awegnergithub.github.io-content/2023_01_05_chatgpt_codility_sample_question.md

 I passed the 3 example test cases, 5 additional "correctness" test cases and 4 performance test cases.
 100%

 Hooray!
 ChatGPT wins again.
-Total time taken - 4 minutes (plus 5 minutes for Codility to do it's evaluation).
+Total time taken - 4 minutes (plus 5 minutes for Codility to do its evaluation).

 ## Change your interview processes